“Managers can add value after a technical peak, as IT work often exceeds the scope of past education.”

 – Organizations using GovCloud must verify that all individuals with access to the environment are U.S. citizens.

-– GovCloud cannot be used by foreign nationals or organizations, even if they have legitimate access to other AWS services;
+– GovCloud cannot be used by foreign nationals or organizations, even if they have legitimate access to other AWS services; - Work on a Dutch or EU Digital Service for generic application software related to DNS and registries.

 – Well-considered proposals, RFC and non-RFC, could feed the IANA organization.